Continuous-Time Piecewise-Linear Recurrent Neural Networks: Results

-\subsection{Leaky integrated-and-fire (LIF) model}
+\subsection{Leaky Integrated-and-Fire (LIF) Model}

-The LIF model is a simple model of a spiking neuron, which describes the temporal evolution of a cell's membrane potential by a linear differential equation, with a hard spiking threshold at which a spike is triggered and the membrane potential is reset (see \cref{app:lif_system} for details; \citet{gerstner2014neuronal}).
-We used it here as an example for a system with discontinuity.
-We consider two scenarios, one where we assume we have observations from the system at equally spaced time points (`constant sampling rate'), and one where observations are given at irregular time intervals, as in many real-world situations.
+The LIF model is a simple model of a spiking neuron, which describes the temporal evolution of a cell's membrane potential by a linear differential equation, with a hard spiking threshold at which a spike is triggered and the membrane potential is reset (see Appx.~\ref{app:lif_system} for details; \citet{gerstner2014neuronal}).
+We used it here as an example for a system with a state discontinuity (note the cPLRNN also has a discontinuity, in its Jacobians).
+We consider two scenarios, one where we assume we have observations from the system at equally spaced time points (`constant sampling rate'), and one where observations are given at irregular time intervals.

 \paragraph{Equally spaced time points} \cref{fig:spikes}A shows a time series from a cPLRNN ($M=25$, $P=2$) trained on trajectories from the spiking LIF model.
-A limit cycle identified in the trained cPLRNN by solving \cref{eq: sys}, see sect. \ref{sec:stsp_ana}, and an additional fixed point located by SCYFI, is shown in the state space projection in \cref{fig:spikes}D. \cref{tab:performance_lif_regular} suggests that the standard PLRNN, cPLRNN and the Neural ODE with Tsit5 as solver perform about equally well in this case, as confirmed by Mann-Whitney U tests (all $p>0.05$).
-However, Neural ODEs solved by straightforward Euler diverged in 4/10 cases, exposing the limitations of simple explicit solvers in dealing with discontinuities.
+A limit cycle identified in the trained cPLRNN by solving \cref{eq: sys}, see Sect.~\ref{sec:stsp_ana}, and an additional fixed point located by SCYFI, is shown in the state space projection in Fig.~\ref{fig:spikes}A, bottom.
+Fig.~\ref{fig:spikes}A further illustrates how the cPLRNN aligns its linear subregion boundaries with the times where most of the `action happens', i.e. the sudden state resets.
+Tab.~\ref{tab:performance_lif_regular} suggests that the standard PLRNN and the cPLRNN, perform about equally well in this case, as confirmed by a Mann-Whitney U test ($p>0.27$).
+Neural ODEs solved by straightforward Euler diverged in 4/10 cases, exposing the limitations of simple explicit solvers in dealing with discontinuities.
+Likewise, SINDy was not able to reconstruct the LIF behavior.